 - Thus, you have opened an Excel file in Google Sheets but still, this file has an extension as .xlsx.

-3. Upload Excel File and Save as Google Sheets
+3. Upload Excel File and Save as Google Sheets to Convert Excel Sheet

-- Select the Save as Google Sheets option.
+- Open an Excel in Google Sheets >> Go to the File tab >> Select the Save as Google Sheets option.

 - Thus, you can easily open and save an Excel file as Google Sheets.

-How Can We Save an Excel File as a Google Sheet Automatically in Google Drive
+How Can We Save an Excel File as a Google Sheet in Google Drive Automatically

 You can automate the conversion of Excel files to Google Sheets while uploading the Excel file to Google Drive.
-Follow the steps below:

-- First, go to the Google drive webpage and click on the Settings icon >> Click on the Settings option.
+- Go to the Google drive webpage and click on the Settings icon >> Click on the Settings option.

 - In the Settings window, go to the General tab.